In this article, Physics Teacher DJ Kim gives you the insights to the syllabus Band Descriptors that you need to ace Physics for the HSC.

 ‘Explain’ is a common key verb used for 2- 4 mark exam questions.
 The mark allocations for the key verb ‘explain’ in Part B of the HSC Physics Exam papers are listed below:

 As ‘explain’ verb is the most heavily mark allocated verb in the HSC exam paper, let’s explore a step-by-step process for how to answer ‘Explain’ HSC Physics questions.

 To answer ‘Explain’ questions, adopt the following structure:

 Explain links a start point to a conclusion using a law of physics as and needs a sequential flow of logic and from start point to finish point.

 Let’s answer an explain question using the structure outlined above.

 Explain how the motor effect is used in an AC motor.

 Step 1: identify the start and finish point.

 Step 2: Use a relevant law of Physics to provide physical reasoning.

 You have to be able to describe certain investigations.
-But these are things you can revise and practice well before your trials.
+But these are things you can revise and practise well before your trials.
 Fortunately, NESA lists what these are.